 Students and mentors will communicate throughout the year on career-related topics.
 You will determine the frequency and method of your communication, such as once a month for coffee or chat regularly over email.
 Some students tour their mentor’s employer or shadow their mentor for a day.
 Students and mentors commit to attending the kickoff event.
 There will be additional on-campus events in the spring.
 They will also sign a commitment to two additional activities outside the on campus events.

 Full-time WashU junior, senior or BS/MS McKelvey engineering students are eligible.
 Matched students are expected to attend the kick-off event.
 Inability to participate in the kick-off may result in forfeiting your participation.
-Students must apply through CAREERlink with a resume and complete the Google form by Monday, October 5, 2020, at midnight.
+Students must apply through Handshake with a resume and complete the Google form.

 If every interested student cannot be accommodated, priority will be given to students closer to graduation.
 Should mentors become available during the academic year, we will contact you.